sebassem/myBlog/content/english/blogs/posts/Azure-Arc-Enabled-App-Services.markdown

 <!--more-->

 At the date of this post, Azure has [60+ regions](https://infrastructuremap.microsoft.com/explore) around the world where you can deploy applications and services close to your users and comply with your regulatory needs.
-For some organizations there might be still a need to deploy on-premises where they would miss out on cloud innovation, elasticity and scalability or they would have a requirement to deploy to multiple cloud providers to avoid vendor lock-in where they would face unified management and operation challenges.
+For some organizations there might be still a need to deploy on-premises where they would miss out on cloud innovation, elasticity and scalability or they would have a requirement to deploy to multiple cloud providers to avoid vendor lock-in where they would face challenges with multiple tools and platforms.

 # Deploy anywhere with Azure Arc